 But as Ginn’s efforts with the U.S. Army made little progress, he found an ally in the U.S. Navy.

-Timing couldn’t have been better …
+The timing couldn’t have been better …

 A whole new role for Kings Bay